 2. Develop your skills

 Once you have identified your niche, work yourself out to master your skills.
 In freelancing, educational background is not given so much value but skills are.
 They are more interested in the quality of output you can provide.
-Develop that inner potential and if it requires you to enroll a course just to hone your abilities in freelancing, do so.
+Develop that inner potential and if it requires you to enroll in a course just to hone your abilities in freelancing, do so.

 3. Get a Mentor